The Chemical Concerns in Denim Manufacturing

 The mass manufacturing of clothing is a hot topic in terms of workers’ rights and safety.
-In terms of mass-producing blue jeans, the process can be dangerous and even life threatening for blue jeans factory workers.
-Sandblasting, an artificial method of distressing jeans, has been a safety concern since the 1990's when the distressed denim look became high in demand.
-However, there are other concerns around the chemicals used to finish the distressing process.
-Two chemicals that are often cited as potential health risks are potassium permanganate and sodium metabisulphate.
+In terms of mass-producing blue jeans, the process can be dangerous and even life-threatening for blue jeans factory workers.
+Sandblasting, an artificial method of distressing jeans has been a safety concern since the 1990's when the distressed denim look became high in demand.
+However, there are other concerns about the chemicals used to finish the distressing process.
+Two chemicals that are often cited as potential health risks are potassium permanganate and sodium metabisulphite.

 What is potassium permanganate?

 Potassium permanganate, or KMnO 4, is a powerful oxidizing agent.
 A KMnO 4 spray is used to lighten the sandblasted areas of distressed denim, giving them a worn, aged look.

 What is sodium metabisulphite?

 Sodium metabisulphite is another bleaching agent.
 Because potassium permanganate often produces a light brown color when applied to denim, sodium metabisulphite is used as a neutralizer to turn those areas closer to a shade of white.
 The result is the appearance of sun-bleaching or fading on the denim.